 …And I’ve stepped into the unknown in the blindest way possible, but here I am.

 Solitude may have come at a great and personal cost, but I’m intact, and if you know me well, you know how inconsolable I was when I parted ways with the man who still has my heart.
 My friends took shifts, checking on me during what seemed like every minute of every day.
 If I didn’t answer when they called, they started a phone tree and sent the ones with keys to barge in on me.
-When I couldn’t sleep, each and every one of them was there at 3am when I couldn’t catch my breath from crying so hard.
+When I couldn’t sleep, they were there at 3am when I couldn’t catch my breath from crying so hard.
 I had a lot of support when it came to my moving here, and for that, I am so grateful.
 Even my ex-husband, who hated to see our dog move with me, said “You’re happier there.
 Go.
 Go and get away from him so that you can finally heal and be whole again”—now how many people are able to maintain a friendship with their ex-spouse in such a way?
 Not many…

 …I am fortunate.